DeepanshuChugh/KalyanJewellers/README.md

 - All products page and sorting data is designed Ayush.

-- Cart page is designed by Deepanshu & functioned by Micheal
+- Cart/Checkout page is designed by Deepanshu & functioned by Micheal

-- Checkout page is designed by Sakshi.
+- Payment page is designed by Sakshi.

 ## Learning
 - We all learnt to build website together as team and also we cleared bugs and became more proficient in Handling data,